h2oai/datatable/docs/api/dt/cummax.rst

     return: FExpr
-        f-expression that converts input columns into the columns filled with the respective cumulative maximum.
+        f-expression that converts input columns into the columns filled with the respective cumulative maximums.

     except: TypeError
         The exception is raised when one of the columns from `cols`